twodeadgirls/twodeadgirls.github.io/aboutme.md

 <p>
 <strong>Artist Statement</strong>
 <p>I am a graduate student studying clinical psychology with the goal of developing a practice using wilderness therapy.
-  My passion is documentary photography, I'm particularly interested in how landscapes influecne how people think and behave.
+  My passion is documentary photography, I'm particularly interested in how landscapes influence how people think.
 I use photography to document cultural landscapes and the resultant physical form.
 I am a self-taught, introduced to the medium while in graduate school and studying the works of <a href="https://en.wikipedia.org/wiki/J._B._Jackson">J.B.
 Jackson</a>.
 I believe photography and drawings of landscapes reveal how physical form (the built environment) is driven by culture as well as reveal the influence resultant form has on inhabitants.

 <p>Some of my inspirations are <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>, <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a> and <a href="https://www.williamalbertallard.com/">William Allard</a>.